resthub/resthub.github.io/_includes/spring-tutorial.md

 database (and, thus, your JPA mapping) but, it is not necessary to write integration tests to test only your business and the logic of a given method.

-It is really more performant and efficient to write *real unit tests* by using mocks.
+It is really more efficient to write *real unit tests* by using mocks.

 ### Unit test with mocks